 On this page you’ll find tips and tutorials to help you as you make your own Brookdale Vest!
-Below are the basic technique tutorials, and then in the next section I review some tips and techniques that are specific to Brookdale (so make sure to scroll to read them all!).
+Here are the topics I cover:

 Basic Techniques Used: